Lao Airlines Flight 301: Passengers and crew

-The pilots were captain Yong Som (57), who had logged 5,600 flying hours of which 3,200 on the ATR-72, and first officer Soulisack Houvanthong (22), who had logged around 400 hours of flying experience.
+In command was Cambodian Captain Yong Som (57), who had logged 5,600 flying hours, of which 3,200 on the ATR-72, and the first officer was Soulisack Houvanthong (22), who had logged around 400 hours of flying experience.

 Investigation

-The Laotian Department of Civil Aviation opened an investigation into the accident.
+The Lao Department of Civil Aviation opened an investigation into the accident.
 The aircraft's manufacturer ATR and the French Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) assisted them.
 The BEA sent four investigators to Laos.

-The wreckage of the aircraft was lifted from the Mekong on 22 October 2013.
+The aircraft's wreckage was lifted from the Mekong on 22 October 2013.
 Within three weeks from the accident, both the flight data recorder and the cockpit voice recorder were successfully recovered from the Mekong.